TimefoldAI/timefold-solver-enterprise/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request or enhancement
+about: Suggest an idea for this project.
+title: ''
+labels: enhancement
+assignees: ''

+---

+---
+name: Feature request or enhancement
 about: Suggest an idea for this project
 title: 'Feat: '
 labels: enhancement, needs triage